aramis-lab/clinica/docs/CAPS/Introduction.md

 # Introduction

-The outputs of the Clinica pipelines are stored following a specific structure called **CAPS** (ClinicA Processed Structure), which is inspired from the BIDS structure.
+The outputs of the Clinica pipelines are stored following a specific structure called **CAPS** (ClinicA Processed Structure), which is inspired from the BIDS structure and the upcoming BIDS Derivatives.
 The CAPS specifications are described in detail [here](../Specifications).

 ## Motivation
-The BIDS specifications currently do not provide specific rules for the processed data, so the goal of CAPS (designed by the [Aramis Lab](http://www.aramislab.fr/)) is to define a hierarchy for the data processed using Clinica.
+When the development of Clinica started in 2015, the BIDS specifications did not provide specific rules for the processed data.
+As a result, the goal of CAPS (designed by the [Aramis Lab](http://www.aramislab.fr/)) was to define a hierarchy for the data processed using Clinica.
 The idea is to include in a single folder all the results of the different pipelines and organize the data following the main patterns of the BIDS specification.

 !!! note
-    There is an ongoing initiative called BIDS-derivatives that aims to provide a BIDS standard for processed data.
-However, in its current state, it is not well adapted to Clinica outputs.
-This is why Clinica has its own specifications called CAPS.
-We try to contribute to BIDS-derivatives and the two specifications should ultimately converge.
+    It is our objective for the CAPS and BIDS Derivatives specifications to converge.

 ## Definitions

-We use the same definitions as the BIDS Specifications 1.0.0 concerning **Dataset**, **Subject**, **Session**, **MRI acquisition**, **Data type**, **Task**, **Event** and **Run**.
+We use the same definitions as the BIDS Specifications concerning **Dataset**, **Subject**, **Session**, **MRI acquisition**, **Data type**, **Task**, **Event** and **Run**.
 On top on that, we define the notion of:

-1. **Group** - a set of subjects.
-You will find this flag when working on any group-wise analysis (e.g. template creation from a list of subjects, statistical analysis).
+1. **Group** - a set of subjects (`group` key).
+You will find this notion when working on any group-wise analysis (e.g. template creation from a list of subjects, statistical analysis).
 This is simply a label name that will define the group of subjects used for this analysis.
 It will be written in your output CAPS folder, for possible future reuses.

-For example, an `AD` group_id label could be used in case you create a template for a group of Alzheimer’s disease patients.
-Any time you would like to use this `AD` template you will need to provide the group_id used to identify the pipeline output obtained from this group.
-You might also use `CNvsAD`, for instance, as group_id for a statistical group comparison.
+For example, an `AD` group label could be used in case you create a template for a group of Alzheimer’s disease patients.
+Any time you would like to use this `AD` template you will need to provide the group label used to identify the pipeline output obtained from this group.
+You might also use `CNvsAD`, for instance, as group label for a statistical group comparison.

+2. **Longitudinal template** - a set of sessions (`long` key).
+You will find this notion when working on longitudinal datasets.
+This is simply a label that will define the set of sessions considered.
+Unlike group, longitudinal template is dedicated to intra-subject analysis.
+Besides, the longitudinal label for a participant is defined concatenating the different session labels in alphabetical order so that the longitudinal label will be unique.
+For instance, if the intra-subject template is computed on `M18` and `M00` sessions, the longitudinal ID will be `long-M00M18`.

 ## Differences with BIDS